apache/arrow-adbc/docs/source/faq.rst

 How do ADBC and Arrow Flight SQL differ?
 ========================================

-ADBC is an *API abstraction*.
-It doesn't specify what goes on between your client and the database, just the API calls that you make as an application developer.
+ADBC is a *client API specification*.
+It doesn't define what goes on between your client and the database, just the API calls that you make as an application developer.
 Under the hood, a driver must take those API calls and talk to the actual database.
 Another perspective is that ADBC is all about the client-side, and specifies nothing about the network protocol or server-side implementation.

 Flight SQL is a *wire protocol*.
 It specifies the exact commands to send to a database to perform various actions like authenticating with